lukereding/book_notes/guides_for/managing.md

 Good managers play to the strengths of their direct reports--their talents, those things they do naturally.
 Think carefully about your direct reports talents and how you can put the employee in a situation where everyone benefits from that talent.

+When I was very green and interned at Continuum, my takeaway about management was:

+> Good management is about setting expectations and letting people do what they're good at

+Looking back, this feels a bit naive, but is also mostly accurate.

+## practical recipes and tols

-## diagnosing poor results or work output
+### diagnosing poor results or work output

 What gets in the way of good work? (a) People don't know how to do good work or (b) they aren't motivated to do good work.
 Let's look at each.